gernoteger/log15-config/Readme.md

 # Usage

 See this example.
-Detailled examples for all Handlers can be found in the tests.
+Detailed examples for all Handlers can be found in the tests.
+Also please check log15's documentation for the behaviour of the individual handlers.

 ```go
 func getMapFromConfiguration(config string) (map[string]interface{}, error) {